Sneedstar/wizwalkerbots/README.md

 To run from source do `py -m {name of bot}` in the main github folder <br />

 Most people should run from releases.
 Just extract the zip, set your configs, and run the exe.

+# WizFighter
+WizFighter looks through your hand and decides what card to use.
+It's priority goes as follows (keep in mind it will prefer to cast enchanted spells): <br />
+Heals (if low on health), Prisms (if boss and if boss is your school), charms, wards (if boss), auras, globals, AOEs, damage spells, passing